dparnell/nxhtml/readme.txt

 readme.txt file.

-Note 1: If you are using Emacs+EmacsW32 then nXhtml is already installed.
+Note 1: If you are using Emacs+EmacsW32 then nXhtml is already
+        installed.

-Note 2: If you are using Emacs 22 then you need to install nXml separately.
+Note 2: If you are using Emacs 22 then you need to install nXml
+        separately.
 (It is included in Emacs 23.)

+Note 3: You may optionally also byte compile nXhtml from the nXhtml
+        menu (recommended).